 The first time I was diagnosed with TTP was August 2006, and had never heard of such a disease before.
 I was 21 years old and had just found out I was pregnant for the first (and only) time.
 I was in college, had just broken up with my boyfriend and working in a credit card call center, so getting pregnant was not planned.

 Driving to work just a few days later, I had what I thought was a panic attack.
-Both myself and the ER nurses assumed it was from stress and I was given a mild sedative and sent home.
+Both the ER nurses and I assumed it was from stress and I was given a mild sedative and sent home.
 Within a few hours, I became violently ill.
 I visited my family doctor the next day where he drew some blood and gave me a prescription for nausea and sent me home.
 A short time later I was called and asked to come back so they could re-draw my labs - they thought they had messed them up.
 I returned, had more blood drawn and before I could return home, they called again saying I needed to go to the ER at our local hospital.
 I remember going to sleep in one of the rooms in the ER that evening and woke up about 4 days later in the ICU at University of Cincinnati Hospital.
 I did not fully comprehend what was happening for a few days.
 When I was finally lucid, I was told my platelet level was approximately 6,000 - and they may have to terminate my pregnancy if it didn't improve.

 After another week in ICU, my numbers slowly climbed enough to move me out of the ICU to the Critical Care Unit, where I spent the next 4 weeks or so.
 When I was finally stable enough to be discharged, I still had to return for daily visits to the dialysis unit for plasamapheresis!
-I spent the remainder of my pregnancy continuing to feel as though I lived at the hospital, either pheresis treatments, hematologist appointments, or OB visits.
+I spent the remainder of my pregnancy continuing to feel as though I lived at the hospital for either pheresis treatments, hematologist appointments, or OB visits.

 Thankfully, though, I delivered a healthy baby girl in March 2007 – truly my miracle baby - 2 weeks before her due date, weighing only 4 pounds 11 ounces and entirely perfect - just tiny :).